 Comprehensive loss includes net loss as well as other changes in stockholders' equity (deficit) that result from transactions and economic events other than those with stockholders.
-For the year ended December 31, 2016 and the nine months ended September 30, 2016 (unaudited), the Company's only element of other comprehensive loss was unrealized gains (losses) on marketable securities.
-For the year ended December 31, 2015 and the nine months ended September 30, 2017 (unaudited), there was no difference between net loss and comprehensive loss.
+For the years ended December 31, 2016 and 2017, the Company's only element of other comprehensive loss was unrealized gains (losses) on marketable securities.
+For the year ended December 31, 2015, there was no difference between net loss and comprehensive loss.